facebookresearch/co-tracker/supervisely_integration/serve/README.md

 «This architecture is based on several ideas from the optical flow and tracking literature, and combines them in a new, flexible and powerful design.
 It is based on a transformer network that models the correlation of different points in time via specialised attention layers.

 The transformer is designed to update iteratively an estimate of several trajectories.
 It can be applied in a sliding-window manner to very long videos, for which we engineer an unrolled training loop.
-It compares favourably against state-of-the-art point tracking methods, both in terms of efficiency and accuracy.»
+It compares favourably against state-of-the-art point tracking methods, both in terms of efficiency and accuracy»

 <img src="https://github.com/supervisely-ecosystem/co-tracker/assets/119248312/0710ae69-3140-42e4-a3d0-f3cddf08bfa1" />